A free volunteer-run community information website proudly serving the counties of

 While I have heard that our weather-related warnings were issued in a timely manner, I have also learned that our forecasts and warnings for the mudflows, debris flows, or landslides were inadequate.

-I understand that there was a major precipitation event in our mountains prior to the arrival of Helene, and this made the hurricane event even more disastrous.
+I know that there was a major precipitation event in our mountains prior to the arrival of Helene, and this made the hurricane event even more disastrous.

 Yes, the heavy rain in the North Carolina mountains significantly saturated the ground beforehand, leading to extreme flooding once the hurricane arrived due to what we call an "upslope effect".
 This is where moist air is forced to rise over the mountains, causing heavy precipitation.

 In the days before Helene's landfall, there were 10 to 15 inches of rain across the region, saturating the ground and swelling the rivers.
 Essentially, the pre-existing rain left little room for additional water, resulting in catastrophic flooding when Helene hit.
-Rivers overflowed their banks, and as we know, washed away entire towns and roads.
+Rivers overflowed their banks, and as we know, washed away roads and bridges, and caused extensive damage to housing in many towns in the area.

 The saturated soils also increased treefall when the strong winds associated with the core of Helene reached the Southern Appalachians.